heyoeyo/muggled_dpt/.readme_assets/results_explainer.md

   <img src="results_per_scene.svg" alt="Image showing how the normalized inverse depth results change as a result of a change in the scene">
 </p>

-In particular, notice that the purple ball is now mapped to the closest normalized inverse value (i.e. 1.0).
-If we used the same minimum and maximum depth values as before, we would incorrectly estimate the ball to be 3 meters away, since that was the previous value of d<sub>min</sub>.
+In particular, notice that the purple ball is now mapped to the closest normalized inverse value (i.e. 1.0) and the floor is mapped to a small inverse value (0.167), suggesting it's now far away.
+If we used the same minimum and maximum depth values as before, we would incorrectly estimate the ball to be 3 meters away, since that was the previous value of d<sub>min</sub> and the floor would be estimated as being 4.5 meters away.
 In general, you can only reliably re-use the mapping if you know that the closest and farthest points are not changing between images.

 ## Infinite Depths